AyalaTairBI/IR/README.md

 get_pageviews - page views number by wiki id

-# Inverted Index - our backend of reading in run time and writing the indexes in preruning
+# Inverted Index - our backend of reading posting lists in run time

+# Create index mode - our index maker by changing mode parameter

 # Index - file of all the indexes files in our bucket